 Step Three: Enter your organizational email account, then click 'Next'

 Step Four: You'll then be directed to the following screen, similar to the normal Community log-in page

-Step Five: Log in with community account, using your existing user name and password.
+Step Five: Log in with your community account, using your existing user name and password.
 This step associates your organizational account with your existing community credentials.